listen and see

 1. Universe: Terroir expanded beyond wine to include music, food, urban culture, creative communities

-2. Main Character: jon rimmerman, cultural explorer
+2. Main Character: Jon Rimmerman, cultural explorer

 4. PlotDiscovery → transformation through active engagement